^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Edible nuts are a delicious and healthy treat.
-They are used both as a separate dish and as an additive to sauces, salads, and confectionery.
-The specific nutty flavor gives a special zest to the dishes to which they are added.
-At the same time, it is a rather heavy and fatty product.
-What to do for people suffering from inflammation of the gastric mucosa?
-Can nuts for gastritis?
+Edible nuts are a tasty and healthy treat.
+They are used as a separate dish, as well as an additive to sauces, salads, and confectionery.
+The specific nutty flavor adds a special twist to the dishes they are added to.
+At the same time, this is a rather heavy and fatty product.
+What should people suffering from inflammation of the gastric mucosa do?
+Can you eat nuts if you have gastritis?

-Diet food for gastritis involves a number of restrictions on the foods consumed.
-But a violation of the absorption of substances necessary for human life requires the inclusion in the diet of those that would meet the body's needs for useful nutrients.
-[1]
+Dietary nutrition for gastritis involves a number of restrictions on the foods consumed.
+But the violation of the absorption of substances necessary for human life requires the inclusion in the diet of those that would meet the body's needs for useful nutrients. [ 1 ]

-Nuts are able to compensate for the lack of nutritional components, increase resistance to disease.
-What kind of nuts can be used for gastritis?
+Nuts can replenish the lack of nutritional components, increase resistance to the disease.
+What nuts can be used for gastritis?
 From the large list present on the shelves, the following types are allowed for gastritis:

-It is best to add them in a crushed form to dishes, and even then not every day, but in no case should they be eaten in the morning on an empty stomach.
-Nuts are heavy food that takes 2.5-3 hours to digest in the stomach.
+It is best to add them in crushed form to dishes and not every day, but in no case eat them in the morning on an empty stomach.
+Nuts are heavy food, digesting in the stomach for 2.5-3 hours.

 Nuts for erosive gastritis

-Erosive gastritis is caused by a decrease in the protective properties of the gastric mucosa and the formation of superficial, and sometimes deeper wounds on it.
+Erosive gastritis is caused by a decrease in the protective properties of the gastric mucosa and the formation of superficial and sometimes deeper wounds on it.
 This is facilitated by alcohol, stress, treatment with non-steroidal anti-inflammatory drugs, and other factors.
-It can proceed in a chronic form, or exacerbations can occur, accompanied by even bleeding.
+It can occur in a chronic form, or exacerbations can occur, even accompanied by bleeding.

-Acute conditions require medical treatment with strict adherence to diet.
-Nuts cannot be included in the diet until sustained remission is achieved.
+Acute conditions require drug treatment with strict adherence to diet.
+Nuts cannot be included in the diet until stable remission is achieved.
 Anything that causes additional production of hydrochloric acid is prohibited.

-A chronic course with a prolonged absence of symptoms of the disease allows the use of the recommended species in compliance with the measure.
-[2]
+Chronic course with a long absence of symptoms of the disease allows the use of recommended types in moderation. [ 2 ]

 Nuts for gastritis with high acidity

-Nuts are a high-calorie product containing fatty acids in their composition, moreover, they have a coarse structure.
-All this provokes the activation of gastric secretions.
+Nuts are a high-calorie product containing fatty acids, and they also have a coarse structure.
+All this provokes the activation of gastric secretion.
 For gastritis with high acidity, they are not very desirable.
-But it all depends on the stage of the disease.
+But everything depends on the stage of the disease.
 Exacerbations completely exclude their consumption.
-At the stages of remission of chronic gastritis, the most favorable for the organ are cedar and walnuts.
-[3]
+At the stages of remission of chronic gastritis, pine nuts and walnuts are the most favorable for the organ. [ 3 ]

-With hypoacid gastritis, nuts will help move the food bolus and speed up the digestion process.
+In case of hypoacid gastritis, nuts will help in moving the food bolus and speed up the digestion process.

 Benefits

-Why do nuts still need to be included in the menu, even with disorders of the digestive system?
-Research has proven their tremendous benefits to the body.
-[4] Previous reviews, as well as epidemiological and / or clinical trials, have shown that regular consumption of nuts has beneficial effects on health outcomes such as obesity, [5] hypertension, [6] diabetes mellitus [7] and cardiovascular disease, [8] with a decrease in mediators of chronic diseases such as oxidative stress.
-[9] inflammation, visceral obesity, hyperglycemia, insulin resistance, endothelial dysfunction, and metabolic syndrome.
-[10]
+Why should nuts still be included in the menu even with digestive disorders?
+Research has proven their enormous benefits for the body. [ 4 ] Previous reviews, as well as epidemiological and / or clinical trials, have shown that regular consumption of nuts has a beneficial effect on health outcomes such as obesity, [ 5 ] hypertension, [ 6 ] diabetes mellitus [ 7 ] and cardiovascular disease, [ 8 ] with a decrease in chronic disease mediators such as oxidative stress, [ 9 ] inflammation, visceral obesity, hyperglycemia, insulin resistance, endothelial dysfunction and metabolic syndrome. [ 10 ]

-Nuts are commonly found in the Mediterranean diet and are recommended for people around the world.
-[11] Tree nuts such as almonds, hazelnuts, cashews, Brazil nuts, macadamias, walnuts and pistachios, and legume seeds such as peanuts are nutrient-rich foods, each with a unique composition.
-Typically, these products contain beneficial monounsaturated (MUFA) and polyunsaturated (PUFA) fatty acid profiles; protein; soluble and insoluble fiber; vitamins B2, E and K; folic acid; thiamine; minerals such as magnesium, copper, potassium and selenium; and substances such as zantophyll carotenoids, antioxidants and phytosterol compounds with recognized health benefits.
-[12] They have a low glycemic index, which means they are useful for diabetes.
+Nuts are commonly included in the Mediterranean diet, and their consumption is recommended for populations worldwide. [ 11 ] Tree nuts such as almonds, hazelnuts, cashews, Brazil nuts, macadamia nuts, walnuts, and pistachios, and legume seeds such as peanuts, are nutrient-rich foods, each with a unique composition.
+In general, these foods contain profiles of beneficial monounsaturated (MUFA) and polyunsaturated (PUFA) fatty acids; protein; soluble and insoluble fiber; vitamins B2, E, and K; folate; thiamin; minerals such as magnesium, copper, potassium, and selenium; and substances such as zantophyll carotenoids, antioxidants, and phytosterol compounds, with recognized health benefits. [ 12 ] They have a low glycemic index, making them beneficial for diabetes.

 Walnuts for gastritis

-They strengthen bones, blood vessels, increase hemoglobin, and are a prophylactic agent against diabetes and cancer.
-At the same time, they stimulate the activity of the gastrointestinal tract, which must be taken into account and be careful with hyperacid gastritis.
-[14]
+They strengthen bones, blood vessels, increase hemoglobin, and are a preventive measure against diabetes and cancer.
+At the same time, they stimulate the activity of the gastrointestinal tract, which must be taken into account and be careful with hyperacid gastritis. [ 14 ]

-Some evidence suggests that walnuts (Juglans regia L.) can reduce the risk of age-related diseases due to the additive or synergistic action of its components with antioxidant and anti-inflammatory effects.
-Walnuts are high in antioxidants (3.68 mmol / oz) including flavonoids, phenolic acid (ellagic acid), melatonin, folate, gamma-tocopherol (vitamin E), selenium, juglone, and proanthocyanidins.
-[15] In addition, walnuts are high in n-3 α-linolenic acid (ALA), an omega-3 vegetable fatty acid that has potent anti-inflammatory effects.
-[16], [17], [18] Walnuts also contain protein (4 g / oz), cellulose (2 grams / ounce), phosphorus (10% RDA) and magnesium (11% RDA).
+Some evidence suggests that walnuts (Juglans regia L.) may reduce the risk of age-related diseases due to additive or synergistic effects of its antioxidant and anti-inflammatory components.
+Walnuts are high in antioxidants (3.68 mmol/oz), including flavonoids, phenolic acid (ellagic acid), melatonin, folate, gamma-tocopherol (vitamin E), selenium, juglone, and proanthocyanidins. [ 15 ] Additionally, walnuts contain high amounts of n-3 α-linolenic acid (ALA), a plant-based omega-3 fatty acid that has potent anti-inflammatory effects. [ 16 ], [ 17 ], [ 18 ] Walnuts also contain protein (4 g/oz), fiber (2 g/oz), phosphorus (10% DV), and magnesium (11% DV).

-Of the 1,113 different foods that were tested for antioxidants, walnuts came in second.
-[19] Among dry fruits, walnuts have the best antioxidant efficacy, as evidenced by the fact that walnuts have the highest phenol content, followed by almonds and cashews, followed by raisins.
-[20] Another report found that 50 grams of walnuts contained significantly more phenols compared to an 8 ounce glass of apple juice, a 5 ounce glass of red wine, or a bar of milk chocolate.
-[21]
+Of 1,113 different foods that were tested for antioxidant content, walnuts ranked second. [ 19 ] Among dried fruits, walnuts have the best antioxidant potency, as evidenced by the fact that walnuts have the highest phenolic content, followed by almonds and cashews, and then raisins. [ 20 ] Another report found that 50 grams of walnuts contained significantly more phenolics compared to an 8-ounce glass of apple juice, a 5-ounce glass of red wine, or a bar of milk chocolate. [ 21 ]

 Pine nuts for gastritis

-Pine nuts have a beneficial effect on joints and bones, help to eliminate anemia, and increase immunity.
-They should be eaten to prevent atherosclerosis, diabetes mellitus, and nervous system disorders.
-It is this type of nuts that are widely included in the production of pharmaceuticals for the treatment of anemia, coronary heart disease, and strengthening the body's defenses.
-[22]
+Pine nuts have a beneficial effect on joints and bones, help eliminate anemia, and boost immunity.
+They should be eaten to prevent atherosclerosis, diabetes, and nervous system disorders.
+This type of nut is widely included in the production of pharmaceuticals for the treatment of anemia, coronary heart disease, and strengthening the body's defenses. [ 22 ]

 Brazil nuts for gastritis

-Brazilian nuts are not very well known in our area, but with open trade borders, it can get on the table of a gastritis patient.
-Brazil nut (Bertholletia excelsa) comes from the Amazon region and has a complex matrix composed of bioactive substances such as selenium, α- e γ-tocopherol, phenolic compounds, folate, magnesium, potassium, calcium, protein and mono (MUFA) and polyunsaturated (PUFA) fatty acids.
-[23], [24] They are inferior in taste to their related cashews and almonds.
-[25], [26]
+Brazil nuts are not very well known in our region, but with open trade borders they can end up on the table of a patient with gastritis.
+Brazil nuts (Bertholletia excelsa) come from the Amazon region and have a complex matrix consisting of bioactive substances such as selenium, α- and γ-tocopherol, phenolic compounds, folate, magnesium, potassium, calcium, proteins and mono (MUFA) and polyunsaturated (PUFA) fatty acids. [ 23 ], [ 24 ] In terms of taste, they are inferior to their relatives cashews and almonds. [ 25 ], [ 26 ]

-Doctors do not recommend using them for gastritis, there are even restrictions for healthy people - no more than two pieces a day.
+Doctors do not recommend using them for gastritis, there are even restrictions for healthy people - no more than two pieces per day.

 Cashew nuts for gastritis

-Cashew nuts are consumed naturally or roasted or converted into food by-products.
-[27] Having a mild and slightly sweet taste, they are distinguished by a high lipid content (47.8 g / 100 g) as a source of unsaturated fatty acids (EFA) - oleic (ω-9) and linoleic (ω-6) acids.
-[28], [29] Other functional properties of seed oil due to its phenolic content (flavonoids, anthocyanins and tannins) and fiber.
-[30] The most valuable micronutrients found in cashews are folic acid and tocopherols, [31] which delay metabolic disturbances while protecting against atherosclerosis and other chronic noncommunicable diseases (CNCD).
-[32]
+Cashew nuts are consumed in their natural or roasted form or converted into food by-products. [ 27 ] With a mild and slightly sweet taste, they stand out for their high lipid content (47.8 g / 100 g) as a source of unsaturated fatty acids (UFA) - oleic (ω-9) and linoleic (ω-6) acids. [ 28 ], [ 29 ] Other functional properties of the seed oil are due to its phenolic content (flavonoids, anthocyanins and tannins) and fiber. [ 30 ] The most valuable micronutrients contained in cashews are folate and tocopherols, [ 31 ] which delay metabolic disorders, protecting against atherosclerosis and other chronic non-communicable diseases (CNCD). [ 32 ]

-Of the above permissible norms for the consumption of cashew nuts, the smallest dose is reserved.
-It was found that in addition to useful properties (proteins, carbohydrates, vitamins A, B1, B2, minerals: iron, zinc, phosphorus, calcium), capable of resisting psoriasis, anemia, dystrophy, heal damage to the inner walls of the stomach, they contain caustic substances that can exacerbate gastritis.
-Therefore, it is best not to increase their concentration to high.
-[33]
+Of the above permitted norms of nut consumption, cashew nuts are the smallest dose.
+It has been established that in addition to the beneficial properties (proteins, carbohydrates, vitamins A, B1, B2, minerals: iron, zinc, phosphorus, calcium), capable of resisting psoriasis, anemia, dystrophy, healing damage to the inner walls of the stomach, they contain caustic substances that can exacerbate gastritis.
+Therefore, it is best not to bring their concentration to a high level. [ 33 ]

 Contraindications

-Nuts are allergenic foods and walnut is the most allergenic among the listed ones.
+Nuts are allergen-hazardous products and among those listed, walnuts are the most allergenic.
 Each type has its own contraindications.
-So, walnut is not very suitable for people with skin problems, increased blood clotting, pancreatitis.
-Cedar is not recommended for obesity.
-However, there are studies that show that pine nuts can reduce appetite.
-[35]
+Thus, walnuts are not very suitable for people with skin problems, increased blood clotting, pancreatitis.
+Pine nuts are not recommended for obesity.
+However, there are studies that prove that pine nuts can reduce appetite. [ 35 ]